A lake house escape is the kind of getaway that never goes out of style.

 The kind of lake house you buy doesn’t just come down to whether it’s lakefront or not.
 Think about the property type that’ll best suit your goals and markets of choice.

 For example, you might have the budget for a sprawling, luxury home with enough room for large families — or you may decide that a cozier cottage better fits the bill.
 Cabins are another popular option, as this type of lake house tends to further boost the mood and scenery travelers are looking for when booking a lake house vacation.
+(If that fits your vacation rental vision, check out the best places to buy one in today’s market.)

-From rustic a-frames to modern townhomes, evaluate the benefits and downsides of different property types to figure out how their construction might factor into your investment.
+From rustic A-frames to modern townhomes, evaluate the benefits and downsides of different property types to figure out how their construction might factor into your investment.

 It can be easy to keep your main focus on the actual lake house you’re searching for, but it’s also important to take a closer look at the body of water it has access to.